 General Rules for All Toastmasters Speech Contests

-Unless otherwise stated, these rules apply to all speech contests conducted by Toast- masters International clubs, aAreas, dDivisions, and dDistricts, as well as all contests conducted at the International Convention.
+Unless otherwise stated, these rules apply to all speech contests conducted by Toast- masters International clubs, areas, divisions, and districts, as well as all contests conducted at the International Convention.

 1. Speech Contest Policy